IBM/aspera-cli/docs/README.md

 ```

 To skip usage of management port (which disables custom progress bar), set option `monitor` to `false`.
-In that, use the native progress bar:
+In that case, use the native progress bar:

 ```shell
 --transfer.monitor=false --transfer.quiet=false